-Camille Utterback is an internationally acclaimed artist whose interactive installations and reactive sculptures engage participants in a dynamic process of kinesthetic discovery and play.
-Utterback’s work explores the aesthetic and experiential possibilities of linking computational systems to human movement and gesture in layered and often humorous ways.
+Camille Utterback is an internationally acclaimed artist and pioneer in the field of digital and interactive art.
+Utterback’s work explores the aesthetic and experiential possibilities of linking computational systems to human movement and physicality in visually layered ways.
 Her work focuses attention on the continued relevance and richness of the body in our increasingly mediated world.
 To create her projects, Utterback combines various sensing and display technologies with the custom software she writes.
 Whether expressed in the form of architectural-scale projections, custom LED lighting, or intimate sculptures with embedded LCD screens, Utterback’s work engages participants in a process of embodied discovery as they explore the possibilities and behaviors of her physically engaged systems.

 Utterback is currently an Assistant Professor of Art Practice in the Department of Art & Art History, and by courtesy of Computer Science in the Department of Engineering at Stanford University.
 She holds a BA in Art from Williams College, and a Masters degree from The Interactive Telecommunications Program at New York University’s Tisch School of the Arts.
-She currently lives and works in San Francisco.
+She currently lives and works in San Francisco, California.